Why Dry Needling?

 Is the procedure painful?

 The fine filament needle is very thin, solid and flexible, which allows for the needle to be pushed through the skin versus cutting the skin.
 This helps reduce any discomfort that may occur with the procedure.
-We strive to make the treatment virtually painless however at times a local twitch response of the muscle may be felt.
+The treatment is virtually painless, however, at times a local twitch response of the muscle may be felt.
 When the needle is inserted into the pathological tissue the local twitch response sensation is normal and is felt only momentarily.
 Many patients describe the twitch response as a little electric shock, cramp or an ache sensation.
 These sensations are perfectly normal and even a desirable response.
-Your PT will make every effort to make your experience comfortable and therapeutic.

 How will I feel after the Dry Needling treatment?